hasura/graphql-engine/docs/graphql/manual/auth/basics.rst

      - 4
      - 6

-Applying the same permission rule for "select", let's query the  ``articles`` table to watch this permission rule in action:
+Applying the above permission rule for "update" to "select" operation also, let's query the  ``articles`` table to watch this permission rule in action:

 .. thumbnail:: ../../../img/graphql/manual/auth/restricted-data-for-role-reviewer.png
   :class: no-shadow

 As we've made this query with the role ``reviewer`` and user ID ``5`` (*highlighted in the request headers in the above image*), we can only query those articles for which this user is a reviewer.
-This will be the case for mutations too.
-As our user with id ``5`` does not have access to article with id ``2`` (*refer to the table above*), the following mutation will not update any rows of the ``articles`` table:
+This will be the case for update mutations too.
+As the user with id ``5`` does not have access to article with id ``2`` (*refer to the table above*), the following mutation will not update any rows of the ``articles`` table:

 .. thumbnail:: ../../../img/graphql/manual/auth/unsuccessful-mutation-for-role-reviewer.png
   :class: no-shadow